 Pictures of some of the Panthers' top players.

-The Buccaneers' sweep last year by nearly identical 17-14 and 17-6 scores loosened Carolina's recent stranglehold on the series.
-The Panthers had won the previous six, dating back to 2013.
-The Panthers still hold the overall series edge, 20-13, and all but three of those games have come since the two teams were paired in the NFC South during the NFL's 2002 realignment.
+That was also the third straight game in the series in which the winning team scored 17 points, because the Buccaneers got their sweep last year by nearly identical 17-14 and 17-6 scores.
+That loosened Carolina's recent stranglehold on the series, as the Panthers had won the previous six, dating back to 2013.
+The Panthers still hold the overall series edge, 21-13, and all but three of those games have come since the two teams were paired in the NFC South during the NFL's 2002 realignment.
 The Bucs were on the Panthers' schedule in the latter team's inaugural 1995 season, a game that was actually played at Clemson.
 The visitors came away with a 20-13 win despite a strong showing by the expansion team, which put up 393 yards of offense.
 Tampa Bay's defense swung the decision in the visitors' favor with four takeaways and backup QB Casey Weldon won the game with a one-yard touchdown plunge.

 Last year's two Buccaneers wins were very tight, as well.
 The Bucs' three-point victory in Charlotte in Week Five came down to a 38-yard field goal attempt by rookie kicker Roberto Aguayo.
 Aguayo struggled through much of the 2016 season and has since been replaced in Tampa, but he drilled this one down the middle to complete an impressive Buccaneer rally in front of a national audience.
 The key moment was Jameis Winston hitting Mike Evans on a 26-yard stop-and-go touchdown pass late in the third quarter.
 Winston then found Adam Humphries for a successful two-point conversion to knot the score at 14-14.
 Most of the fourth quarter was scoreless thanks to two takeaways by the Buccaneers' defense, the most critical one a diving end zone interception by cornerback Brent Grimes.
 RB Jacquizz Rodgers, making his first start as a Buccaneer, ran for 101 yards, including 30 on the 66-yard game-winning drive.